Your WORK. Your WORTH.

 • A medical condition related to pregnancy or childbirth

-Pregnancy anti-discrimination laws apply to any employer, supervisor, or fellow employee.
-If you’ve been discriminated against due to pregnancy in Missouri or Illinois, you have the right to take legal action against the perpetrator.
-Do not hesitate to contact an experienced , sex discrimination lawyer from our firm to fight for the compensation you deserve.
+If you have been discriminated against due to pregnancy in Missouri or Illinois, you have the right to take legal action against the perpetrator.
+Do not hesitate to contact an experienced sex discrimination lawyer from our firm to fight for the compensation you deserve.
+Contact Riggan Law Firm of Missouri to schedule a consultation so that we may evaluate your case and determine your legal options.

-Examples of Pregnancy Discrimination in the Workplace
+What are Examples of Pregnancy Discrimination in the Workplace?

-• firing or refusing to hire you;
+• Terminating or refusing to hire you

-• not providing reasonable accommodations;
+• Not providing reasonable accommodations

-• firing or discriminating for pumping breast milk;
+• Firing or discriminating for pumping breast milk

-• forcing you to take time off or change jobs;
+• Forcing you to take time off or change jobs

-• restricting pregnancy-related medical leave; and
+• Restricting pregnancy-related medical leave

-• retaliating against you for complaining of pregnancy discrimination.
+• Retaliating against you for complaining of pregnancy discrimination

 Be especially aware that even if your employer frames their behavior as a move in your best interest, they do not have the authority to demote or fire you for discrimination based on your pregnancy status.
 For example, if a job necessitates lifting heavy objects, your safety is ultimately up to you and your physician to decide, not your employer.

-Your Employment Rights During and After Pregnancy
+What are Your Employment Rights During and After Pregnancy?

 Certain pregnant employees who work for a covered employer may have additional rights under the Family and Medical Leave Act (FMLA).
 Under the FMLA, eligible employees are entitled to 12 weeks of maternity or paternity leave relating to the birth, adoption, or foster care of a child.
-Note that to be eligible, the employee must have worked for the employer for 12 months prior to taking the leave, and the employer must have a specified number of employees (50 employees within a 75-mile radius).
+Note that to be eligible, the employee must have worked for the employer for 12 months before taking the leave, and the employer must have a specified number of employees (50 employees within a 75-mile radius).

 If you feel that you have unfairly lost employment-related opportunities and benefits due to your pregnancy, contact an experienced discrimination lawyer at Riggan Law Firm, LLC immediately.
 You are entitled to appropriate compensation for any damages you have incurred.
 Our pregnancy discrimination lawyers can help defend your rights to employment, both during and after pregnancy, and fight against unfair discrimination practices related to your pregnancy status.

-• Attentive Communication with Every Client
+• Attentive communication with every client

-• Over 30 Years of Combined Experience
+• Over 30 years of combined experience